cboliveiras/api-test-dimensa/README.md

 1. Install Docker on your machine if you haven't already.
 Refer to the Docker documentation for detailed installation instructions: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)

-2. Clone the API Test Dimensa repository from GitHub:
+2. Clone the Movie API repository from GitHub:

 ```git clone git@github.com:cboliveiras/movie-api.git```